0xAX/linux-insides/mm/linux-mm-2.md

 and we can see them in the `/proc/iomem` (read above).

 Now let's try to understand how `ioremap` works.
 We already know a little about `ioremap`, we saw it in the fifth [part](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-5.html) about linux kernel initialization.
 If you have read this part, you can remember the call of the `early_ioremap_init` function from the [arch/x86/mm/ioremap.c](https://github.com/torvalds/linux/blob/master/arch/x86/mm/ioremap.c).
-Initialization of the `ioremap` is split inn two parts: there is the early part which we can use before the normal `ioremap` is available and the normal `ioremap` which is available after `vmalloc` initialization and call of the `paging_init`.
+Initialization of the `ioremap` is split into two parts: there is the early part which we can use before the normal `ioremap` is available and the normal `ioremap` which is available after `vmalloc` initialization and the call of `paging_init`.
 We do not know anything about `vmalloc` for now, so let's consider early initialization of the `ioremap`.
 First of all `early_ioremap_init` checks that `fixmap` is aligned on page middle directory boundary:

 ```C
 BUILD_BUG_ON((fix_to_virt(0) + PAGE_SIZE) & ((1 << PMD_SHIFT) - 1));
 ```

 more about `BUILD_BUG_ON` you can read in the first part about [Linux Kernel initialization](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-1.html).
-So `BUILD_BUG_ON` macro raises compilation error if the given expression is true.
+So `BUILD_BUG_ON` macro raises a compilation error if the given expression is true.
 In the next step after this check, we can see call of the `early_ioremap_setup` function from the [mm/early_ioremap.c](https://github.com/torvalds/linux/blob/master/mm/early_ioremap.c).
 This function presents generic initialization of the `ioremap`. `early_ioremap_setup` function fills the `slot_virt` array with the virtual addresses of the early fixmaps.
 All early fixmaps are after `__end_of_permanent_fixed_addresses` in memory.
-They are stats from the `FIX_BITMAP_BEGIN` (top) and ends with `FIX_BITMAP_END` (down).
+They start at `FIX_BITMAP_BEGIN` (top) and end with `FIX_BITMAP_END` (down).
 Actually there are `512` temporary boot-time mappings, used by early `ioremap`:

 ```
 #define NR_FIX_BTMAPS		64